Planning for VELOS Guide Source |

 You may also change timeframe to see historical events, and optionally refresh the screen via the controls on the right-hand side of the page:

-NOTE: The intial v1.1.x F5OS-C versions did not support rolling upgrades for the system controllers.
+NOTE: The initial v1.1.x F5OS-C versions did not support rolling upgrades for the system controllers.
 Any upgrade that is initiated will update both controllers in parallel which will result in an outage for the entire chassis.
 A proper outage window should be planned for any upgrades, and updating the standby chassis first is recommended if possible.
-Rolling upgrade support for the system controllers was added to the 1.2.x release of F5OS-C. Once the system controllers are starting from a 1.2.x release, rolling upgrade is supported.
+Rolling upgrade support for the system controllers was added to the 1.2.x release of F5OS-C. Once the system controllers are starting from a 1.2.x release, rolling upgrades are supported.

 The System Settings > System Inventory page provides status, part numbers and serial numbers for the different physical components including controllers, blades, fan trays, power supply controller units, power supplies, and LCD.